CortexDeveloper/ecs-messages/README.md

 MessageBroadcaster.InitializeInWorld(defaultWorld, defaultWorld.GetOrCreateSystemManaged<SimulationSystemGroup>());
 ```

-It's better to place it under parent system group close to end of your systems execution order.<br/>
+Internal systems contains ones that remove messages automaticaly.<br/>
-Internal systems contains ones that remove messages automaticaly, so it will give you oportunity to proccess messages before they would be deleted.<br/>
+So, it's better to place it under parent system group close to end of your systems execution order.<br/>

 Let's look on quick example.